ayaohsu/flask_order_management/README.md

 | GET  | `/order_list`    |  |

-### Notes
+### TODO List

-The validation of the request parameters is not implemented yet due to the time constraints - I haven't found a good way to do this except for manually checking the data type and range.
+The validation of the request parameters is not implemented yet - I haven't found a good way to do this except for manually checking the data type and range.
 I suspect there should be a library to validate this easily.
 However, I have yet to find one.

+At this time, all requests are simply responded with status codes and messages.
+I know HTML documents could have been returned so it will be easier to test and play around.
+Redirecting can also be implemented to make the user experience better, in cases like login failure.

+In my opinion it is also a good idea to include some unit tests (perhaps with pytest) and some end-to-end tests to test the real-life use cases like login and logout, role-based access control, product life cycle, etc.

+### Contact

+If there is any question, please do not hesitate to contact me.
+Thank you for your review!

+Yao Hsu
+ayao780607@gmail.com